 Content: Laying The Foundation

-Before revealing what the research says, let’s discuss the relationship between personality and content.
+Before revealing what research tells us, let’s discuss the relationship between personality and content.
 Think of it the way a contractor builds a house.

-The first things that happen are structural.
-The lot is prepared, the foundation is poured and the load-bearing walls are established.
-The home is framed, wired and the plumbing is put in first.
+The first things built are structural.
+The lot is prepared, a foundation poured and the load-bearing walls established.
+Then the home is framed, wired and plumbing is added.

-On the radio, think of content as part of the structure.
-It includes building the clocks, scheduling promos, establishing talk limits and other format elements that are fundamental ingredients for success.
-And the show prep process of gathering and preparing content is part of the foundation.
+On the radio, think of content as structural.
+It includes building clocks, scheduling promos, establishing talk limits and other format elements that are fundamental ingredients for success.

-A finished house is livable, but it looks and functions like every other house on the block.
-It’s not become a home.
-That happens when the homeowner adds their personality to the house.
-They choose the colors, floor coverings, window treatments, furniture and hundreds of other details that personalize the house.
-That’s when it becomes a home.
+The finished, framed house is livable, but it looks and functions like every other house on the block.
+It’s not a home.
+That happens when the homeowner adds personality to the house.

 Personalities delivering content inside the structure set the house apart from all others.

 As you probably have already concluded, both are critical.